cislab-ntut/Enigma_Project1_Team8/README.md

 ## Contributor
 1063514 李晨宇 Tasaky-cyber
->Build enigma simulator
+>Build enigma simulator & decipher optimization

 1051537 康宇良 aksulk1587
->Build input permutation combination of all possibility to break the encrypted text
+>Build input permutation combination of all possibility to break the encrypted text & Parallelization of decipher
->
 ## Version

 ### Enigma: